ChrisHampu/seng299group15/README.md

 This project requires [Node.js](https://nodejs.org/) v5+ to run.
 MongoDB 3.2 can optionally be used for persistence, but is not mandatory.

-First download the project then install the dependencies and devDependencies and start the server.
+First download the project then install the dependencies and devDependencies.

 ```sh
 $ npm install -d